JaceDeane/pokeRGBplus/TO DO.md

 # TO DO:

-- Fix Rival sprite in "New Name" intro naming scene

 - Add blocks for the gate buildings to the FOREST tileset

 - (!)
 Set proper wild encounter data (!)